ucsd-cse29/fa24/src/week9/mail.md

 #### Receiver Tasks
 1. Open your `mail` shell from within the `pokemon` directory and check for new mail.
 You should see the email with the Pokemon file attached.
-2. Save the attached Pokemon file to your directory by typing `save <message number> mail.pk`.
-For example, if the message number is 3, you would type `save 3 mail.pk`.
+2. Save the attached Pokemon file to your directory by typing `save <message number> pikachu.email`.
+For example, if the message number is 3, you would type `save 3 pikachu.email`.
 3. Extract the attachment to retrieve the Pokemon that you were sent using the provided script:
 ```
-$ ./extract_pokemon.sh mail.pk > pokemon.pk
+$ ./extract_pokemon.sh pikachu.email > pikachu.pk
-$ cat pokemon.pk
+$ cat pikachu.pk
 ```
+> NOTE: the filenames here aren't official or necessary, we just picked them to make it easier to keep track of what kinds files things are

 If everything went well, you should see get the Pokemon your partner sent you!
 Have a bit of fun with this and send each other some cool Pokemon.